 - If there are a large number of developers so that multiple components could be developed simultaneously.
 These small, independent, individual components are integrated to make bigger modules.

-To understand the current topic more clearly we would like to discuss when should one use a spiral model so that it would be more clear to differentiate between two.
+To understand the current topic more clearly, we would like to discuss when one should use a spiral model so that it would be more clear to differentiate between the two.
 Also, it would help to choose when to pick what.

 Why do we Use the Spiral Model?